cksystemsteaching/selfie/README.md

 So, in addition to encoding unsigned and signed integers as well as characters in bits, we can encode pointers as memory addresses in unsigned integers.
 Who would have thought that unsigned integers can not only be used to represent quantities but also structural elements such as pointers, thanks to digital memory?
 However, properly using pointers and digital memory in general is a major topic in computer science and an important, non-trivial part of any type of coding effort.
 You might think that 8-bit address spaces are not a big deal, which is true, but today's reality are typically 32-bit and even 64-bit address spaces that feature billions of addresses, even on your smartphone!

 Selfie simulates a 32-bit main memory address space and up to 4GB of main memory storage.
-Try selfie's self-compilation from the selfie chapter:
+Try self-compilation as before in the selfie chapter:

 ```
 ./selfie -c selfie.c -m 3 -c selfie.c